 I will be available for individual Zoom chat sessions / 'office hour' by arrangement, especially if you cannot come to one of the regular class sessions.
 I request that you first watch the video over the missed class, so that we are not reinventing the wheel.
 The best way to arrange a Zoom meeting is by emailing me with a suggestion of a time or two that would work for you; if you call me, a voice message would go to my email box anyway.

 Instructor Information:

 Instructor Name: Peter Blaskiewicz

 MCC E-mail: pblaskiewicz@mclennan.edu

-Office Phone Number: 254.299.8869 Office Location: MATH 213
+Office Phone Number: (254) 299-8869 Office Location: MATH 213 other times by arrangement via email

-Office/Teacher Conference Hours: MTWTh 1:30 - 2:30 p.m.
+Office/Teacher Conference Hours: MTWTh 1:30 - 2:30 p.m.;